 It is quite important to know whether the regression is helpful.
 For example, it seems highly unlikely that regressing the first digit of a telephone number against some numerological score of your name will work that well (or at all).
 For a dataset with one explanatory variable and one dependent variable, it is quite natural to plot the data on a scatter plot, then plot the model as a line on that scatterplot.
-Just looking at the picture can be informative (compare Figure 14.2 and Figure 14.3).
-But we need more powerful tools, so we can deal with models that are harder to plot - for example, models that use more than one explanatory variable.
+Just looking at the picture can be informative (Figure 14.4).
+But we need more powerful tools, so we can deal with models that are harder to plot.